Twice Sequential Monte Carlo for Tree Search: Related Work

 \section{Related Work}

-Multiple works build upon \cite{piche2019}'s CAI-SMC. \cite{critic_smc} extends the proposal distribution with a $Q$ critic, to direct the mutation step towards more promising trajectories. \cite{trtpi} extend this idea with trust-region optimization methods and additionally address terminal states with \textit{revived resampling}.
-These advancements are orthogonal and natural to incorporate into RL-SMC and TSMCTS. \cite{trtpi} also propose to address path degeneracy by essentially maintaining the \textit{last} return observed for each action at the root, thus preventing the collapse of the improved policy at the root to a delta distribution.
-In contrast, SMCTS aggregates \textit{all} returns observed for each root action during search.
-This addresses path degeneracy in the same manner but acts as a reduced variance estimator (as demonstrated in Figure \ref{fig:variance_plot} in the next section).
+SMC has been used in RL and more generally MDP solving for a variety of purposes \citep{lazaric_smc,hoffman2007solving,le2017auto,abdulsamad2025sequential}.
+Our focus in this section is on related work in the area of SMC for search in RL.
+Multiple works build upon \citet{piche2019}'s derivation of SMC for search. \citet{spo} used SMC explicitly for policy improvement. \citet{critic_smc} extend the proposal distribution with a $q_\phi$ critic, to direct the mutation step towards more promising trajectories. \citet{trtpi} develop TRT SMC, which extends the SMC search further with trust-region optimization methods and additionally address terminal states with \textit{revived resampling}.
+These contributions are orthogonal to ours and natural to incorporate into RL-SMC and TSMCTS (Figure~\ref{fig:results_w_baselines}). \citet{trtpi} also address path degeneracy by maintaining the \textit{last} return observed for each root action preventing the collapse of the improved policy to a delta distribution.
+In contrast, SMCTS aggregates \textit{all} returns observed during the search.
+This addresses path degeneracy in the same manner as well as reduces variance, as we demonstrate in the next section (Figure~\ref{fig:variance_plot}, right and center respectively).

-Modifications to MCTS's classic backpropagation step, such as TD-$\lambda$ \citep{sutton_td_lambda} variations, have been explored \citep{new_backups_mcts}.
-Such modifications are natural to incorporate into TSMCTS as well, especially with the aim to further reduce estimator variance.
-However, these have yet to popularize for MCTS, suggesting that they are not critical to the algorithm's performance and we leave their exploration in TSMCTS for future work.
 We include a brief summary of previous work on parallelizing MCTS and related challenges in Appendix \ref{app:complexity}.